G-Molano-LA/circrna-workflow/README.md

 rm CIRI2_v2.0.6
 ```

-# Anaconda
+## Anaconda
 To facilitate the installation and managing of the rest of programmes , we will use the [Anaconda](https://www.anaconda.com/) distribution and the package manager [conda](https://conda.io/projects/conda/en/latest/index.html).

 Anaconda is an optimized Python and R distribution, having pre-built and pre-configured collection of packages that can be installed and used on a system.
 Anaconda uses a package manager named `conda`, which can not only built and manage software from Python language, but also from any type of programming language.
+Additionally, we also will use another package manager called `mamba` to make easier the installation of `snakemake` tool.

 package manager
 : is a tool that automates the process of installing, updating, and removing packages.